-Control of secretion- Corticotropin-releasing hormone (CRH) from the hypothalamus stimulates secretion of ACTH by corticotrophs.
-Stress-related stimuli, such as low blood glucose or physical also stimulate release of ACTH.
+Control of secretion- Corticotropin-releasing hormone (CRH) from the hypothalamus stimulates the secretion of ACTH by corticotrophs.
+Stress-related stimuli, such as low blood glucose or physical also stimulate the release of ACTH.
 Glucocorticoids inhibit CRH and ACTH release via negative feedback.

 7. Melanocyte-Stimulating Hormone-

 Melanocyte-stimulating hormone(MSH) increases skin pigmentation by stimulating the melanin granules in melanocytes.
 MSH for several days does produce a darkening of the skin.

 Control of secretion Excessive levels of corticotropin-releasing hormone (CRH) can stimulate MSH release; dopamine inhibits MSH release.